AdobeDocs/core-services.en/help/interface/marketing-cloud-integrations.md

 ## Experience Cloud ID Service {#section_6ECCCFA2D84D4D4F88C879C799CA9D78}

-The ID service provides a universal, persistent ID that identifies your visitors across all the applications in the Experience Cloud.
+The ID service provides a universal, persistent ID that identifies your visitors across all the applications in Experience Cloud.
 It can replace ID generation code for services such as Analytics, Audience Manager, Adobe Target, video heartbeat, and other Experience Cloud applications and products.

 See [Experience Cloud ID Service](https://experienceleague.adobe.com/docs/id-service/using/home.html?lang=en)